-Possible signs of juvenile myelomonocytic leukemia include fever, feeling very tired, and weight loss.
+Signs and symptoms of juvenile myelomonocytic leukemia include fever, weight loss, and feeling very tired.

-These and other symptoms may be caused by JMML.
-Other conditions may cause the same symptoms.
-Check with your doctor if you have any of the following problems:
+These and other signs and symptoms may be caused by JMML or by other conditions.
+Check with your doctor if you have any of the following: